jzhong0821/History-Club/src/pages/about.md

 ## Subscriptions & Submissions

-The Pirate Journal runs a monthly, email-based subscription service, meaning it is constantly open for subscriptions and submissions.
+The Pirate Journal runs an email-based subscription service for those interested in receiving newly featured articles directly in their inbox.

-To **subscribe** to our service, simply [send us an email](#contact-us) titled "Subscribe" with your preferred email.
+To **subscribe** to our service, simply type in your preferred email to [this Google Form](https://forms.gle/TZKgvMcgPKqNezZcA).

-To **submit** a student work, please upload a file via this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdmYHDiPi-xZImHIO87Igf1OuIyKsrCfVFM3hN5exIPpz2_Bg/viewform).
+To **submit** a student work, please upload your file via this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdmYHDiPi-xZImHIO87Igf1OuIyKsrCfVFM3hN5exIPpz2_Bg/viewform) to submit for review.
 All work published by The Pirate Journal will undergo serveral rounds of review and revision before being published.
 The form will require you to share with us your name and email for us to reach out to you.

 To **join the editorial team**, please [Contact Us](#contact-us) directly via email.
 All members of the editorial team will need to be part of the RLS History Club.